 If I knew then what I know now

-If I could go back and help out young Christopher, I’d tell him not to get any degree - I’d still tell him to teach himself the art fundamentals.
+If I could go back and help out young Christopher, I’d tell him not to get any degree - I’d tell him to teach himself the art fundamentals.

 Hey, I’m Christopher